cockroachlabs/developer-success/JSON-optimization.md

 ## Labs Prerequisites

-1. Connection URL to the Cockroach Serverless
+1. Connection URL to the Cockroach Serverless cluster.

 2. You also need: